Heinz157/SpotifyVisualizer/README.md

 - Tailwind was a fun experience learning how to use it and impliment different syntax for css
 - Tried to use Node.js middleware but with limited documentation, I ended up pausing the effort to finish the front end of the build

+- Had many issues with the spotify API and found some issues related to the rewind and fast forward button calls

 # Next Steps
 - Further develop the front end of the site
 - Fix the player css issues